This document provides an overview of how to measure campaigns and traffic sources with the Google Analytics SDK v4 for Android.

 To verify that your Google Play Campaign Measurement implementation is working as expected before publishing your app, use the Testing Google Play Campaign Attribution Solution Guide.

 // Get tracker.
-Tracker t = ((AnalyticsSampleApp) getActivity().getApplication()).getTracker( TrackerName.APP_TRACKER); // Set screen name. // Where path is a String representing the screen name. t.setScreenName(path); // In this example, campaign information is set using // a url string with Google Analytics campaign parameters. // Note that Fields.CAMPAIGN_KEYWORD is not necessary for this campaign.
-String campaignData = "http://my.site.com/index.html?" + "utm_source=email&utm_medium=email_marketing&utm_campaign=summer" + "&utm_content=email_variation_1"; // Campaign data sent with this hit. t.send(new HitBuilders.AppViewBuilder() .setCampaignParamsFromUrl(campaignData) .build() );
+Tracker t = ((AnalyticsSampleApp) getActivity().getApplication()).getTracker( TrackerName.APP_TRACKER); // Set screen name. t.setScreenName(screenName); // In this example, campaign information is set using // a url string with Google Analytics campaign parameters. // Note: This is for illustrative purposes.
+In most cases campaign // information would come from an incoming Intent.
+String campaignData = "http://examplepetstore.com/index.html?" + "utm_source=email&utm_medium=email_marketing&utm_campaign=summer" + "&utm_content=email_variation_1"; // Campaign data sent with this hit. t.send(new HitBuilders.ScreenViewBuilder() .setCampaignParamsFromUrl(campaignData) .build() );

 Advanced Configuration for details on the

 Campaign parameters are used to pass information about the traffic sources and campaigns that are bringing users to your app.

 The table below contains the available campaign parameters that can be used in Google Play or general campaign measurement:

 ||Campaign name; used for keyword analysis to identify a specific product promotion or strategic campaign||